 The long-term contract price for uranium is reported on a monthly basis by Ux Consulting.
-The long-term uranium price was US\$32/lb at July 31, 2019, the same price as at December 31, 2018.
+The long-term uranium price on October 31, 2019 was US\$32/lb, the same price as at December 31, 2018.
 Long-term prices are driven more by production costs and future supply-demand forecasts rather than current customer inventory levels.

 The spot price of uranium can be more volatile than the long-term contract price of uranium; noting that the majority of uranium sales occur under long-term contracts.
-The spot price for uranium on July 31, 2019 was US\$25.50 compared with US\$28.50 as at December 31, 2018.
-There is substantial industry commentary that supports a continued improvement in the spot price which is currently projected to reach US\$30.00 this calendar year.
+The spot price for uranium on October 31, 2019 was US\$24.00 compared with US\$28.50 as at December 31, 2018.
+There is substantial industry commentary that supports a continued improvement in the spot price.